 Is your existing company content organized all in one place?
 Do you even know what’s there?
 If not, a good first step is the creation of a content library.
-This will help you get a baseline of what exists today and will also provide the foundation for better content management in the future.
+This will help you get a baseline of what exists today and also will provide the foundation for better content management in the future.

 Here are four things to consider when building a content library.

 - Catalog your content assets by category: product info, service info, industry perspectives, industry research and analysis, etc.

 - Standardize your file naming taxonomy, starting with the highest category level — Sales or marketing / Topic / Subtopic / Date.

 - Review, sort and purge often.
 Segment information that is topical, especially if it will become outdated at a certain point.
 Consider including an “expiration date” in your file nomenclature.